 Almost 90 per cent of Holmen's deliveries go to European customers.
 Other exports go primarily to customers in the USA, North Africa, the Middle East and countries in Asia.
 In the drive for growth in the international markets, Holmen is expanding its presence to include more and more countries.
 This allows us to increase customer service and strengthen work on building relations.
 Holmen's business ethics policy and associated guidelines provide guidance on how to maintain good business practices when dealing with external contacts in various markets.

 Purchasing is a key strategic issue within Holmen.
-The Group's Supplier Code of Conduct increases the focus on human rights and working conditions among suppliers, with a view to ensuring good conditions for everyone who works in Holmen's value chain.
-Suppliers in high-risk countries are subject to tighter requirements on showing compliance with the principles of the code.
+The Group's Supplier Code of Conduct focuses on human rights and working conditions among suppliers, with a view to ensuring good conditions for everyone who works in Holmen's value chain.

-No cases regarding breaches of the Code of Conduct for suppliers were reported in 2016.
-By the end of 2016, suppliers accounting for around 75 per cent of the Group's purchasing volumes had signed up to the Code of Conduct for suppliers.
+By the end of 2017, suppliers accounting for slightly more than 80 per cent of the Group's purchasing volumes had signed up to the Supplier Code of Conduct.